microsoft/msphpsql/Linux-mac-install.md

 ```
 To test your installation, see [Testing your installation](#testing-your-installation) at the end of this document.

-## Installing the drivers on macOS El Capitan, Sierra, High Sierra, and Mojave
+## Installing the drivers on macOS Sierra, High Sierra, and Mojave

 If you do not already have it, install brew as follows:
 ```